 Lourdes is a Policy Advisor based in Geneva, working at IISD’s Global Subsidies Initiative (GSI).
-Her research focuses on the analysis of energy subsidies and the evaluation and design of renewable energy support policies.
-She has worked in projects in Indonesia, China and India.
+Her research focuses on the analysis of energy subsidies (electricity and fossil fuels), the evaluation and design of sustainable energy policies and on developing communication strategies for energy subsidy reforms.
+She has worked in projects in Mexico, Guinea, Indonesia, China and India.

-Prior to arriving at IISD, Lourdes worked at one of the largest utilities in Switzerland, developing pricing and supply-side support measures for renewables and energy efficiency.
+Prior to arriving at IISD, Lourdes with energy utilities developing pricing and supply-side support mechanisms for renewables and energy efficiency.
 She also has international consulting experience, working toward the definition of support mechanisms for renewable energy.

 Lourdes holds a Master's degree in Electrical Engineering, complemented by a specialized Master's in Energy Management.
-Of Spanish origin, Lourdes has an international profile, having lived in Germany, Switzerland, France, Norway and the Caribbean.
+Of Spanish origin, Lourdes has lived in Germany, Switzerland, France, Norway and the Caribbean.
 She is fluent in Spanish, English, French and German.

 - Missing the 23 Per Cent Target: Roadblocks to the development of renewable energy in IndonesiaThis report seeks to answer the question of why renewable energy deployment, particularly wind and solar, has not taken off in Indonesia.
 To understand the forces shaping the sector, and what can be done to remedy the situation, IISD conducted interviews with politicians, civil servants, industry representatives, renewable energy developers, civil society organizations, international donors and other stakeholders.
 A total of 26 interviews took place, revealing the roots of the problem, the broader political economy of the energy sector and some possible ways forward.